rc-sea/exuperian/docs/blog/posts/five-years-and-3-elections.md

 [ElectionGuard](https://www.electionguard.vote) is an open-source software development kit that enables voting system vendors and election administrations to implement ***end-to-end verifiable elections*** [^10] (e2e).
 Its intent is to **increase the confidence and participation of voters** in elections and election outcomes.

-??? info "What is an end to end verifiable election?"
-     An end-to-end verifiable election, among other things [^10], generates a public election record that provides all the information necessary for voters and third parties to review an entire election, including the following:

-    * each and every the ballot included in the election is properly formed
-    * all the contest options on those ballots include only valid selected (1) or unselected (0) items
-    * all of the contest options selected are within each contest's limits (e.g., no more than 3 candidates selected for a 3-seat contest)
-    * and, finally, that all of the tallies generated from the ballots are correctly decrypted and aggregated (tallied)

-    The only thing not viewable in the record are the ***contents*** of the encrypted ballots themselves.
-All ballots are included in the record in their encrypted form, and the encryption is such that only the information above is derivable and verifiable via the appropriate [zero-knowledge proofs](https://en.wikipedia.org/wiki/Non-interactive_zero-knowledge_proof).

 Deploying software into the US election system is challenging, mostly for good or at least understandable reasons.
-Administering elections itself is already complex, which is often surprising to people given the simplicity of their mental model of voting.
-Elections also present a lot of cognitive dissonance to voters  by virtue of some of their key constraints and design principles.
-When the success criteria is measured as increasing confidence and participation, the challenge is even greater given the complex nature of determining what constitutes improvement.
+Administering elections is complex, which is often surprising to people given the simplicity of their mental model of voting.
+Elections also present a lot of cognitive dissonance by virtue of some of their key constraints and design principles.
+When the success criteria is increasing confidence and participation, the challenge is even greater given the complex nature of determining what constitutes improvement.

 This article outlines the considerations involved in trying to deploy a confidence- and participation-building technology into the US election system, including how to measure and determine success.
-The conclusions and recommendations outline the challenges and opportunities for ElectionGuard and voting as the "industry" transitions to a new era of regulation.
+The conclusions and recommendations outline the challenges and opportunities for ElectionGuard and voting in the US as it transitions to a new era of regulation.

 ## What Does it Mean to Increase Confidence in Elections?